 Owner, Bittersweet Catering, Cafe and Bakery and the Waterfront Market

-Lifelong Alexandrian Jody Manor, a self-described "cook's cook," is a known legend in the city for creating dishes from scratch for the past 30 years.
-Manor, the owner of Bittersweet Catering Café and Bakery in Old Town, is the epitome of dedication and hard work.
-His history with Bittersweet began in 1985 when he was a freelance caterer before working his way to a permanent kitchen job and eventually acquiring the company.
-Having worked in the restaurant business since the age of 14, Manor has learned how to be an innovator and to maintain consistent crowds in his café, successfully branching out from his original six-employee take-out to a full service café & bakery with over 40 employees.
+Paving the way for renewal at the waterfront by opening the new Waterfront Market as a place for locals, boaters and visitors to congregate, lifelong Alexandrian Jody Manor is a modern legend in the city for creating dishes from scratch for the past 30 years at his café Bittersweet, building it into an Old Town institution.
+A charismatic and influential leader in the Alexandria community, Manor has worked in the restaurant business since the age of 14.
+He has learned how to be an innovator and to maintain consistent crowds at Bittersweet, successfully branching out from his original six-employee take-out to a full service café & bakery with more than 40 employees.
 He credits his company's success to the loyal customer base that appreciates the level of consistency the team provides and the use of recipes that are an amalgam of Bittersweet cooks past and present.
-Always focused on improving Alexandria and making a positive impact in the community, Jody's newest endeavor, the Waterfront Market, a combination market and restaurant, will create new life on the city's waterfront.
-Taking advantage of Alexandria's prime location on the Potomac, his establishment will offer outdoor seating, building a more usable and attractive waterfront.
+Always focused on improving Alexandria and making a positive impact in the community, Jody's newest endeavor, the Waterfront Market, a combination market and restaurant, brings new life on the city's waterfront as it's on the verge of a major transformation.
+Taking advantage of Alexandria's prime location on the Potomac, his establishment offers outdoor seating, building a more usable and attractive waterfront.
 Manor's innate knowledge of Alexandria, as well as his ability to stay abreast with culinary trends, has made him a local favorite with loyal customers who return day in and day out.
-Extraordinary Alexandrian, Jody Manor, the Alexandria Convention & Visitors Association 2013 Chairman of the Board, is dedicated to the city and to improving the experience of locals and visitors alike.
+Extraordinary Alexandrian, Jody Manor, the Visit Alexandria 2013 Chairman of the Board, is dedicated to the city and to improving the experience of locals and visitors alike.